 **If you have severe stomach pain, and notice that it gets worse when not eating, or you notice blood in your stools, you likely have a stomach ulcer caused by chronic stress—this requires medical intervention asap.

 Good luck and please keep us updated!!
-And play it cool, wipe that stress off you :-)posted about 1 year ago
+And play it cool, wipe that stress off you :-)posted over 1 year ago